anthonyec/website/cases/findbot/index.md

 What's next for FindBot?
 Well, JIRA and BitBucket are still a hassle to search.
 And it's a requested feature among project managers.
 With Elasticsearch we can even do more relational searches.
 The plan for FindBot is to become a universal search for all things project related.

 ![Screenshot of a user thanking FindBot](images/thanks_chat.svg) *It makes it all worthwhile when seeing users thank FindBot.
-Or maybe it’s a sign of human’s inevitable&nbsp;demise.*
+Or maybe it’s a sign of human’s inevitable demise.*